Skip to content

 Applying for disability provisions

-1. Principals must apply for HSC disability provisions for known conditions by completing the online application form in Loading... by the last day of Term 1 in the year the student sits the HSC exams.
+1. Principals must apply for HSC disability provisions on behalf of students for known conditions by completing the online application form in Loading by the last day of Term 1 in the year the student sits the HSC exams.

-2. Applications must include all relevant evidence (including a diagnosis and the precise nature of the disability and the effect on exam performance) and addresses application requirements.
+2. Applications must include all relevant evidence (including a diagnosis and the precise nature of the disability and the effect on exam performance) and address application requirements.

 3. Students must: